jamesbontempo/njodb-cli/README.md

 njodb>
 ```

 For information about the database methods and the data they return see the [njodb documentation](https://www.npmjs.com/package/njodb).
-By default, `njodb-cli` uses the synchronous versions of the methods (but you don't have to specify "Sync").
+By default, `njodb-cli` uses the synchronous versions of the methods (but you don't have to include "Sync").
 This allows for easy chaining, like in this example where the data returned from a `select` call is sorted by `id`:
 ```
 db.select(r => r.id <= 100).data.sort((a, b) => a.id - b.id);
 ```